AndreiCal/Gluwa-API-Documentation/source/index.html.md

 }
 ```

+> 403 Forbidden: Identity verification required / Wallet is locked / Account cannot be used in Korea

-> 404 Forbidden: Wallet is not found
+> 404 Not Found: Wallet is not found

 ```json
 {